The Samadhi Centre

-As well as morning and afternoon yoga classes, Samadhi is an excellent place to have ayurvedic treatments.
-Ayurvedic healing has been an important part of Sri Lankan culture for centuries.
-Most villagers visit a vedamahattaya who will treat them with natural remedies, chants, ola leaf manuscripts and secret formulae.
+In addition to morning and afternoon yoga classes, Samadhi is an excellent place to have ayurvedic treatments, an important part of Sri Lankan culture for centuries.
 If you have any ailments that you are concerned about, you can meet with the on-site ayurvedic doctor.
-Some of the treatments on offer include: full body massages with a medicated steam bath , herbal bolus leaf massages and sherodhara oil drips.

 Breakfast is taken in the dining pavilion which is open on four sides to the forest and the river.
-Steamed manioc (cassava) with grated coconut, gotukola mallun (spinach-like leaves), egg curry, pumpkin, sambol and milk-rice are preceded by home grown pineapple, papaya and guava.
-All the food prepared at Samadhi is organic and freshly picked before each meal.
-It is vegetarian cookery at its best.
-The rice you eat is home grown and one of thirteen ancient Sinhala varieties organically farmed in the paddy fields across the river.
-The water you drink is sourced directly from an unpolluted mountain spring on Samadhi land.
+All meals prepared at Samadhi are organic using produce from their farm.
+Although the meals are mainly vegetarian, they also prepare fish cooked in a traditional Kandyan style.
+The rice served at Samadhi is one of 13 ancient Sinhala varieties of grain organically farmed in the paddy fields across the river.
+The water is sourced directly from an unpolluted mountain spring on Samadhi land.
+Alcoholic beverages are not served here.